osobiehl/riscv-embassy-mess-work/readme.md

 This project uses `cargo espflash` to flash an ESP32C3 microcontroller, you can install it by running `cargo install cargo-espflash` espflash should detect the proper baud-rate and device, in case it does not, please refer to the documentation of `cargo-espflash`
 ### Building + Flashing
-Building and flashing is done by going into the desired example directory, e.g `cd hello_world` and then running `cargo espflash --monitor` .
+Building and flashing is done by going into the desired example directory, e.g `cd examples/hello_world` and then running `cargo espflash --monitor` .
 This should also provide a monitoring output to show written results

 ## Testing